muldjord/boris/README.md

 * Items now have physics and can be thrown using Boris script by using 'throw' or by manipulating variables 'xvel' and 'yvel'
 * Items now have 'weight' and 'bounce' variables
 * Added 'tennisball' item
-* About text adjusted to reflect changes in coin system
+* Changed visual stat layout to make it less confusing

 #### Version 3.5.0 (17th April 2021):
 * A LOT of code refactoring and optimizations